One of the go-to tools for analyzing a website’s loading speed is called GTmetrix.

 Lastly, for the Yslow tab, I’d like to emphasize the importance of using CDNs.
 If your website visitors are located not just in a single location but all over the world, these make sense to implement.

 Luckily for Liquid Web users, Liquid Web has got you covered.
 They run their own Content Delivery Network and have a solid knowledge-base about setting it up.

-Liquid Web’s fully-managed customers can add CloudFlare to their website at no additional cost.
-Customers can also upgrade to our CloudFlare paid packages to get even more features.
+Liquid Web’s fully-managed customers can add Cloudflare CDN hosting to their website at no additional cost.
+Customers can also upgrade to our Cloudflare paid packages to get even more features.

 In this tab, you’ll see every single file that your site is loading.
 GTmetrix will show you all the details about how each file is impacting the loading time.
 By hovering your mouse over that file’s bar, you’ll get the data on the specific states of the file transfer from your server to the browser of your visitor.